 Kevin saw that Marcus, a paraplegic since 2003, struggling through the rough terrain in his conventional wheelchair, sapping his energy and stamina.
 Just wanting to make it easier for Marcus, Kevin, a product design engineer, set himself a challenge; to develop a device that would increase Marcus' mobility and give him freedom of movement so that he could compete as an equal.

 Kevin’s extensive research led him to proven, self-balancing technology.
 Through several years of development while still doing design work for his regular clients, Kevin has utilised this technology to create an active, moving seat control system.
 Using upper body mobility or core muscle strength, the driver can lean forward and the Ogo moves forward, when he or she leans back the Ogo stops or reverses.
 When they lean to the side, the Ogo moves in the new direction - including turning on its own axis.

 Kevin has overseen three major prototype designs, making changes as he came to understand the restrictions that comes with limited movement and mobility.
 Marcus, who has a background in engineering, has been our eager test pilot from the beginning.
 He has been pushing the Ogo to it's limits, providing Kevin with valuable feedback on performance and design ideas.

 Many folks with varying abilities and disabilities have tested the Ogo with instant delight.
 Just look at their smiles in our videos.
 A smile of new possibilities, freedom, independence, job and recreation opportunities.
 We call it the Ogo smile.

 Our testing so far has been very emotional and rewarding.
 We have met so many wonderful and determined people and our team has been really impressed with how the Ogo works for differing levels of ability.
-Early on in our testing phase we realised that with a few design tweeks, the Ogo can help many, many others.
-Now, with our final prototype, we are excited to have the ultimate machine for production in 2017.
+Early on in our testing phase we realised that with a few design tweeks, the Ogo hass application for every sector of the community.